 After some success with large numbers of seabirds at Bempton Cliffs I wanted to try to try another location with thousands of birds.
 I studied the mathematics of natural phenomena such as murmurations and avalances during my doctorate and have found studying flock behaviour fascinating.
 Starlings often flock around artificial structures such as power cables, with thousands of birds appearing to move as one collective mind performing a mesmerising dance before diving into the reed beds to roost.

 I visited RSPB Dearne Valley several times over the winter of 2018/19 to collect footage.
 Often, a peregrine falcon or two are on the hunt for a meal and the resulting aerial acrobatics are dramatic.

-I had no idea how this would turn out, so it was a case of taking lots of footage and seeing what popped out.
-I've now got some ideas for what would make some stunning images.
+I've now got some ideas for what would make some really interesting images.
 Whether the starlings will entertain my ideas is another question.
 We'll have to see this winter.